Data Protection for Mobile Mapping

 Mobile mapping equipment mounted on cars and drones are not always seen positively by the public.
 In fact, according to the European Aviation Safety Agency (EASA), 40% of surveyed people view drones negatively.
 Safety, privacy and environment are the main concerns for societal acceptance.

 In some countries, pedestrians may feel observed and monitored when seeing a Mobile Mapping vehicle in public.
+This may lead the company to severe PR damage, since citizens might have disagreeble and aggressive reactions.

 Privacy is a main concern for societal acceptance